Inflation

 Cost-Push Inflation

-Cause: A rise in the costs of production for firms shifts the AS curve leftwards.
+Cost-push inflation: Occurs when there is rise in the costs of production for firms, shiftting the SRAS curve leftwards.

-Triggers: Higher global commodity prices, higher wages, higher business taxes, and supply chain shocks.
+Causes: Higher global commodity prices, higher wages, higher business taxes, supply chain shocks, and a depreciation of the currency which increases import costs.

 Growth of the Money Supply

-Link: Excessive growth in the money supply, such as through quantitative easing, can fuel demand-pull inflation.
+Excessive growth in the money supply, such as through quantitative easing, can fuel demand-pull inflation and cost-push inflation.

 Wage-Price Spiral

-A vicious cycle where rising prices lead to higher wage demands, which increase firms' costs and lead to further price rises.
-This combines demand-pull and cost-push inflation.
+A vicious cycle where rising prices in the economy lead to higher wage demands from workers, which in turn increases firms' costs and leads to further price increases.
+This can sustain inflation even if the initial cause has been resolved.

 Effects of Inflation